Deploying Llama 3.1 8B Instruct with streaming to UbiOps¶

 Initialisation method for the deployment.
 Any code inside this method will execute when the deployment starts up.

-It can for example be used for loading modules that have to be stored in memory or setting up connections.
+It can, for example, be used for loading modules that have to be stored in memory or setting up connections.

 """